CortexIntelligentAutomation/docs/content/en/docs/Reference/data-types/data/querycommand.md

 ## Summary

-A `QueryCommand` data type is used to define a single [Query Statement][] that can be run against a data source.
+A `QueryCommand` data type is used to define single or multiple [Query Statements][Query Statement] that can be run against a data source.
+Statements can be [parameterised][Parameterised Commands], which is recommended to prevent [SQL Injection][].

 | | |
 |-|-|